LedgerHQ/lib-ledger-core/doc/coin-migration.md

   - List of *wallets*.
 Those are abstract wallets and you shouldn’t try to use them directly.

 Factories used to be in the wallet pool but they were removed to make the abstract code completely coin-agnostic.
-They now live in the `ledger-core-factories` project.

-The wallet pool is now a simple object used to share lots of scarce resources, like HTTP connections, and other important data between coins.
-Wallets are created and stored via a wallet pool, but their creation is not handled directly through the wallet pool.

 Currencies are abstract objects used to represent each coin metadata.
 It contains:

   - Name of the coin.
   - Unique ID (integer) representing the coin.
 (SLIP-0044).